Session Management in the Claude Agent SDK

 How sessions work by default

 Every time you call query, the SDK creates a new session.
-The agent starts with a clean context, no memory of previous conversations.
-For one-off tasks — summarize this document, extract these data points, generate this report — that is fine.
+The agent starts with a clean context — no memory of previous runs.
+For one-off tasks, that is fine.
+Generate a report, summarize a document, extract data from a file — these do not need memory.

 Session resumption

 Resuming a session requires the session ID from the previous run.
-The session ID is in the result message:
+The SDK returns it in the result message:

 let sessionId: string | undefined;